beego/beedoc/en-US/mvc/controller/router.md

 When do we set the router?
 When we discuss MVC structure of beego, we learned there are three type of router in Beego.
 Let's see how to use them now.

 ## Basic router
-from beego1.2 we support RESTFul function router。the basic router include the URI and closure function.
+from beego1.2 we support RESTful function router。the basic router include the URI and closure function.

 ### GET router